xpgram/advance-wars/src/00 - Todo List.md

     Game-instance landmarking system.
 Events extend the initial board state through a kind of 'redo' application and the system occasionally updates this anchor point with a new, time-stamped snapshot contained here.
   EventsView returns accepted/rejected after input depending on whether the given action-Json a legal change of board state.
   'Legal' here doesn't mean all that much; I'm not going to implement server-side distance, terrain and fuel checking because oh_ my_ god_ that would take forever.

-- [ ] The performance issues on my wlaptop have something to do with Firefox.
-Vivaldi (chrome based) runs it perfectly~; I'm quite proud, actually.
-- [ ] My wlaptop has strange tile displacement and overlay misalignment issues, as well as general blurriness issues among (most noticably) roads and bridges and such.
-I assume this has something to do with the laptop's resolution.

 - [ ] Game DB and Online Multiplayer
   - [ ] Game State DB System